mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

 }
 ```

-As shown in the above config, by default, CoreDNS is shipped with `error`, `health`, `prometheus`, `forward`, `loop`, `reload`, `loadbalance` plugins enabled.
+As shown in the above configuration, by default, CoreDNS is shipped with `error`, `health`, `prometheus`, `forward`, `loop`, `reload`, `loadbalance` plugins enabled.
-Detailed explanations for all of these plugins can be found [here][coredns_plugins].
+A detailed explanations for all of these plugins can be found [here][coredns_plugins].

-CoreDNS configuration can be modified by updating the configmap named `coredns` in `kube-system` namespace.
+You can modify the CoreDNS configuration by updating the `configmap` named `coredns` in `kube-system` namespace.

-## Load Balancing
+# Load Balancing

-Discussion around Load Balancing can be split into two categories:
+A discussion around Load Balancing can be split into two categories:

 * Load balancing for the traffic within a Kubernetes cluster
 * Load balancing for the traffic coming from outside the cluster

-### Load balancing for internal traffic
+###Load balancing for internal traffic

 Load balancing within a Kubernetes cluster is exposed through a service of type `ClusterIP`.
-`ClusterIP` is similar to a virtual IP (VIP), which presents a single IP address to the client and load balances the traffic to the backend servers.
+`ClusterIP` is similar to a virtual IP (VIP) which presents a single IP address to the client and load balances the traffic to the backend servers.
-The actual load balancing happens via iptables rules or ipvs configuration, which are programmed by a Kubernetes component called `kube-proxy`.
+The actual load balancing happens via `iptables` rules or ipvs configuration, which are programmed by a Kubernetes component called `kube-proxy`.
-By default, `kube-proxy` runs in iptables mode.
+By default, `kube-proxy` runs in `iptables` mode.
-It configures iptables to intercept any traffic destined towards `ClusterIP` and send traffic to the real servers based on the probabilistic iptables rules.
+It configures `iptables` to intercept any traffic destined towards `ClusterIP` and send traffic to the real servers based on the probabilistic `iptables` rules.
-`Kube-proxy` configuration can be altered by updating the configmap named `kube-proxy` in the `kube-system` namespace.
+`Kube-proxy` configuration can be altered by updating the `configmap` named `kube-proxy` in the `kube-system` namespace.

-### Load balancing for external traffic
+## Load balancing for external traffic

-Kubernetes service of type `LoadBalancer` requires a load balancer to connect an external client to internal service.
+A Kubernetes service of type `LoadBalancer` requires a load balancer to connect an external client to your internal service.

-### AWS
+## AWS

-In cloud, the load balancer is provided by the cloud provider.
+In cloud deployments, the load balancer is provided by the cloud provider.

-### On-premise
+## On-premise

-In on-premise, Konvoy ships with [MetalLB][metallb].
+For an on-premise deployment, Konvoy ships with [MetalLB][metallb].

 To use MetalLB for addon load balancing:

-* Identify and reserve a virtual IP (VIP) address range from the networking infrastructure.
+1. Identify and reserve a virtual IP (VIP) address range from the networking infrastructure.

-* Configure the networking infrastructure so that the reserved IP addresses is reachable:
+1. Configure the networking infrastructure so that the reserved IP addresses is reachable:
   * from all hosts specified in the inventory file.
   * from the computer that is used to deploy Kubernetes.

-If the reserved virtual IP addresses are in the same subnet as the rest of the cluster nodes then nothing more needs to be configured.
+If the reserved virtual IP addresses are in the same subnet as the rest of the cluster nodes, then nothing more needs to be configured.
-However, if it is in a different subnet then you may need to configure appropriate routes to ensures connectivity with the virtual IP address.
+However, if it is in a different subnet then you may need to configure appropriate routes to ensure connectivity with the virtual IP address.
 Further, the virtual IP addresses may share an interface with the primary IP address of the interface.
 In such cases, you must disable any IP or MAC spoofing from the infrastructure firewall.